 4. Read through the pattern before you leave and pack only the necessary notions.
 Packing just essential knitting notions will eliminate the hassle of having to dig through suitcases and carry ons for the tool you need.
 This goes for yarn, too.
 Only take the yarn you think you'll use.
 But...as a general rule to knitting, you can never have enough stitch makers.

 5. Know what notions you can take on a plane.
 According to TSA, knitting needles are allowed on a plane.* You can also bring scissors smaller than 4" and sewing needles.

 *as a precaution - especially when traveling internationally - make sure you have a lifeline (or long length of scrap yarn) to put your stitches on hold should someone take your needles.

-6. Scout out yarn shops ahead of time.
+6. Scout out yarn shops along your travel route ahead of time.
 You never know when you will need supplies, pattern help, or a souvenir skein of yarn!
 Having a plan is always helpful when you need to convince other travelers that you need to visit a yarn shop.

 7. Pack a reusable shopping bag.
 An extra bag will come in handy if you buy yarn on your trip or need a secondary bag to tote a project on an excursion.

 8. Label your bag with your name and number and snap a picture of it.
 If you unfortunately misplace your project bag, a reference photo will be helpful when you go searching for it.
 And your name and number will help the finder return it to you.

 9. Choose a waterproof project bag.
 Adventures can get messy - things spill and things splash.
 A waterproof project bag will help keep your yarn safe from unexpected mishaps.